AlaaAttya/jquery.tags.plugin/README.md

 - You can simple use this plgin to visualize your tags in a neat UI

-- You can just do so with only a single line of code, just apply this code to
+- You can just do so with only a single line of code, apply this code to

   *editable div* just like the following example